-Whether you’re presently in commercial solar sales, or in residential solar looking to add multi family or commercial to your book of business, you’re likely looking for new ways to generate targeted leads and convert them to clients at a high rate.
+Whether you’re already in commercial solar sales, or you are just now looking to add multi family or commercial property owners to your solar client roster, you likely could use some fresh ideas on how to generate targeted leads and successfully convert them into clients.

-In this article, we’re going to show you how to do two important things—first, how to build hyper-targeted lead lists of property owners, and second, how to build a masterful solar sales pitch.
+In this article, we’re going to show you how to do this by first, building a hyper-targeted lead list of property owners, and second, crafting a winning solar sales pitch.

 |TABLE OF CONTENTS|